AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 ========================================================         ===============================          ================================
-eth0 (on subnet -Public-FW-ingress-egress-AZ-a)                  Egress or Untrusted interface            Allow ALL eth1 (on subnet -Public-gateway-and-firewall-mgmt-AZ-a)          Management interface                     Allow SSH, HTTPS, ICMP, TCP 3978 eth2 (on subnet -gw-dmz-firewall)                                LAN or Trusted interface                 Allow ALL (Do not change)
+eth0 (on subnet -Public-FW-ingress-egress-AZ-a)                  Egress or Untrusted interface            Allow ALL eth1 (on subnet -Public-gateway-and-firewall-mgmt-AZ-a)          Management interface                     Allow SSH, HTTPS, ICMP, TCP 3978 eth2 (on subnet -dmz-firewall)                                   LAN or Trusted interface                 Allow ALL (Do not change)
 ========================================================         ===============================          ================================

 Note that firewall instance eth2 is on the same subnet as FireNet gateway eth2 interface.